KxSystems/kafka/docs/reference.md

 -   `part_offsets` is a list of partitions (int, short, or long), or a dictionary of partitions (int) and offsets (long)

 returns a table containing the offset for a particular partition for a topic.

+Committed offsets will be returned according to the isolation.level configuration property, if set to read_committed (default) then only stable offsets for fully committed transactions will be returned, while read_uncommitted may return offsets for not yet committed transactions.

+Offset will be set to .kfk.OFFSET.INVALID (-1001) if there was no stored offset for that partition.

 ```q
 q)client:.kfk.Consumer[kfk_cfg];